hashicorp/terraform-provider-aws/website/docs/r/finspace_kx_cluster.html.markdown

 * `arn` - Amazon Resource Name (ARN) identifier of the KX cluster.
 * `created_timestamp` - Timestamp at which the cluster is created in FinSpace.
 Value determined as epoch time in seconds.
 For example, the value for Monday, November 1, 2021 12:00:00 PM UTC is specified as 1635768000.
+* `id` - A comma-delimited string joining environment ID and cluster name.
 * `last_modified_timestamp` - Last timestamp at which the cluster was updated in FinSpace.
 Value determined as epoch time in seconds.
 For example, the value for Monday, November 1, 2021 12:00:00 PM UTC is specified as 1635768000.
 * `tags_all` - Map of tags assigned to the resource.